Mott transition in a cavity-boson system: A quantitative comparison between theory and experiment: Experimental setup and measurement protocol

 \subsection{Measurement protocol}

 The comparison between the experimental and simulated phase diagrams involves both the NP--SSF and the SSF--SMI boundaries for the steady state.
 In experiments, we fix the effective detunings

 while ramping up the pump strength linearly from zero to $E_{p,\mathrm{exp}}=14.5E_\mathrm{rec}$ within a time $T_r$.
-There is a trade-off when choosing an appropriate ramping time, and we choose two different ramping times for the measurement of different observable to best approximate the steady-state phase boundaries.
+There is a trade-off when choosing an appropriate ramping time, and we choose two different ramping times for the measurements of different observables to best approximate the steady-state phase boundaries.

 In the vicinity of the NP--SSF boundary, the photonic behavior is dominating in the system due to significant cavity fluctuations.
-As the cavity decay rate is relatively small in comparison to the effective detuning $\kappa<|\Delta_\mathrm{eff}|$, the cavity field experiences a retardation effect when crossing the steady-state NP--SSF boundary~\cite{klinder152}.
-As a result, the dynamical NP--SSF boundary depends on the ramping time, and converges to the steady-state boundary with long $T_r$.
+As the cavity decay rate is small in comparison to the effective detuning $\kappa<|\Delta_\mathrm{eff}|$, the cavity field experiences a retardation effect when crossing the steady-state NP--SSF boundary~\cite{klinder152}.
+As a result, the dynamical NP--SSF boundary shifts towards higher pump strength for shorter ramping time $T_r$, and converges to the steady-state boundary with long $T_r$.
 With a ramping time of $T_r=40$~ms, the hysteresis area is negligibly small and the steady-state boundary can be well approximated~\cite{klinder152}.

-During the linear ramping of the pump strength, we record along the way the intracavity photon number $N_\mathrm{ph}$ leaking through one of the cavity mirrors using a single photon counting module (SPCM).
-This is plotted in logarithmic scale in Fig.~\ref{fig:diagram}.
-We then subtract the dark count offset from the measured signal and determine the phase boundary according to the threshold of the measured photon number $N_\mathrm{ph}\approx300$.
-The measured NP--SSF boundary will later be compared to the simulated one as a calibration.
+On the contrary, deep inside the self-organized phase, the cavity fluctuations vanish and atomic behavior becomes dominant, rendering particularly atom loss a key factor.
+A decrease in the atom number effectively increases $|\Delta_\mathrm{eff}|$ when both $\Delta_c$ and $U_0$ are negative [cf. Eq.~\eqref{eq:def_delta_eff}], and it generally indicates that a higher pump strength $E_p$ is required to achieve the same lattice depth [cf. Eq.~\eqref{eq:checker_depth}].
+Therefore, all phase boundaries are shifted towards higher pump strength when atom loss occurs.
+Since a longer ramping time implies a larger atom loss and hence a larger shift in the boundary, a fast ramp with $T_r = 20$~ms is thus preferred for the measurement of the steady-state SSF--SMI boundary.